 Quiet supply voltage to the input buffers of each I/O bank.
 X is the bank number.
-Within the package, the VMV plane is decoupled from the simultaneous switching noise originated from the output buffer $V{CC}$ domain.
+Within the package, the VMV plane is decoupled from the simultaneous switching noise originated from the output buffer V{CCI} domain.
 This minimizes the noise transfer within the package, and improves input signal integrity.
-Each bank must have at least one VMV connection and no VMV should be left unconnected.
+Each bank must have at least one VMV connection.
 All I/Os in a bank run off the same VMVx supply.
 VMV is used to provide a quiet supply voltage to the input buffers of each I/O bank.
 VMVx can be 1.5 V, 1.8 V, 2.5 V, or 3.3 V nominal voltage.
 Unused I/O banks should have their corresponding VMV pins tied to GND.
-VMV and VCCI should be at the same voltage within a given I/O bank.
-Used VMV pins must be connected to the corresponding $V{CCI}$ pins of the same bank (i.e., VMV0 to VCCIB0, VMV1 to VCCIB1, etc.).
+VMV and V{CCL} should be at the same voltage within a given I/O bank.
+Used VMV pins must be connected to the corresponding V{CCI} pins of the same bank (i.e., VMV0 to $V{CCI}B0$, VMV1 to V{CCI}B1, etc.).

-VCCPLA/B/C/D/E/F PLL Supply Voltage
+V{CCPLA/B/C/D/E/F} PLL Supply Voltage

-Supply voltage to analog PLL, nominal 1.5 V. There are six $V{CCPL}$ pins (PLL power) on ProASIC3E devices.
-Unused $V{CCPL}$ pins should be connected to GND.
+Supply voltage to analog PLL, nominal 1.5 V. There are six V{CCPL} pins (PLL power) on ProASIC3E devices.
+Unused V{CCPL} pins should be connected to GND.

-VCOMPLA/B/C/D/E/F PLL Ground
+V{COMPLA/B/C/D/E/F} PLL Ground

 Ground to analog PLL.
-There are six $V{COMPL}$ pins (PLL ground) on ProASIC3E.
-Unused $V{COMPL}$ pins should be connected to GND.
+There are six V{COMPL} pins (PLL ground) on ProASIC3E.
+Unused V{COMPL} pins should be connected to GND.

-VJTAG JTAG Supply Voltage
+V{JTAG} JTAG Supply Voltage

 ProASIC3E devices have a separate bank for the dedicated JTAG pins.
 The JTAG pins can be run at any voltage from 1.5 V to 3.3 V (nominal).
 Isolating the JTAG power supply in a separate I/O bank gives greater flexibility with supply selection and simplifies power supply and printed circuit board design.
-If the JTAG interface is neither used nor planned for use, the VJTAG pin together with the TRST pin could be tied to GND.
-It should be noted that VCC is required to be powered for JTAG operation; VJTAG alone is insufficient.
-If a ProASIC3E device is in a JTAG chain of interconnected boards, the board containing the ProASIC3E device can be powered down, provided both VJTAG and VCC to the ProASIC3E part remain powered; otherwise JTAG signals will not be able to transition the ProASIC3E device, even in bypass mode.
+If the JTAG interface is not used nor planned to be used, the V{JTAG} pin together with the TRST pin could be tied to GND.

-VPUMP Programming Supply Voltage
+V{PUMP} Programming Supply Voltage

-ProASIC3E devices support single-voltage ISP programming of the configuration Flash and FlashROM.
-For programming, $V{PUMP}$ should be 3.3 V nominal.
-During normal device operation, $V{PUMP}$ can be left floating or can be tied (pulled up) to any voltage between 0 V and 3.6 V.
+ProASIC3E devices support single-voltage ISP programming of the configuration Flash and FROM.
+For programming, V{PUMP} should be 3.3 V nominal.
+During normal device operation, V{PUMP} can be left floating or can be tied (pulled up) to any voltage between 0 V and 3.6 V.